-The Desert Laboratory on Tumamoc Hill hosts a series of lectures focused on topics that relate to the science, ecology, history, and culture of the Sonoran Desert.
+The Desert Laboratory on Tumamoc Hill hosts a series of talks focused on topics that relate to the science, ecology, history, and culture of the Sonoran Desert.
 All talks are open to the public.

 Talks are presented in thematic series format in the fall and spring.
-Please direct any questions to tumamoc-hill@arizona.edu or (520) 621-6945.

 About our Presenters: